 - Mederma PM can be applied to both newer and older scars

 - People with older scars claim to have noticeable improvements

-- The price of this cream can be considered acceptable, according to customer reviews and comparing to similar products
+- The price of this cream can be considered acceptable, according to patients reviews and comparing to similar products

-- There are several customers who prefer Mederma Scar Gel over Mederma PM
+- There are several patients who prefer Mederma Scar Gel over Mederma PM

 - Results, like with any other product for scar treatment, take time